SvenskaSpel/locust-plugins/timescale/README.md

 ## Manual setup

-If you already have a Grafana installed, edit the settings in [grafana_setup.sh](grafana_setup.sh) and run that to point Grafana to the correct datasource and import the Locust dashboards.
+If you already have a Grafana installed, edit the variables in [grafana_setup.sh](grafana_setup.sh) and run it.
+This will set up a datasource pointing to your Timescale and import the Locust dashboards from grafana.com.
+If you prefer, you can do it manually from here: https://grafana.com/grafana/dashboards/10878